‘Days Of Our Lives’ Spoilers: Is Kayla’s Life In Danger Again?

 — Days of our Lives (@nbcdays) March 1, 2017

 Another question that this brings to Days of Our Lives viewers is whether or not Joey and Jade will be affected by Hal going after Kayla.
 As stated, Joey and Jade have a lot to figure out without their respective parents physically trying to assault each other.
 That said, Joey has more pressing matters to worry about.
-As the Inquisitr reported, Joey’s half brother Tripp is coming to Salem and he’s not exactly happy when he finds out his mother was murdered.
+As the Inquisitr reported, Joey’s half-brother Tripp is coming to Salem and he’s not exactly happy when he finds out his mother was murdered.

 Previous Days of Our Lives spoilers revealed that once Tripp finds out that his mother has been killed, he makes it his mission to bring the killer to justice.
 The one problem?
 Joey killed Tripp’s crazy mother so he’ll have to watch his back.